-Also known as a ‘plumber’s snake’, a drain auger is possibly the most indispensable tool in any plumbing kit.
+Also known as a “plumber’s snake”, a drain auger is possibly the most indispensable tool in any plumbing kit.
 A hand auger is equipped with a hand crank connecting a 25 foot long, flexible steel cable for clearing drains.
 A good amount of home plumbing problems come back to drain obstructions.
 In addition to the obvious and universal plunger, a good drain auger should be the first thing you add to your DIY toolkit.

-Tongue and Groove Pliers-
+Tongue and Groove Pliers

 These are convenient pliers used to grab, twist, hold, tighten, and loosen nuts and threads and anything else a plumber may come across during a project.
-These are also referred to by the brand Channellocks and are sturdy, versatile ‘go to’ plumber’s tools.
+These are also referred to by the brand Channellocks and are sturdy, versatile go-to plumber’s tools.
 Consider purchasing two sizes, in 10 and 12 inches.

-Adjustable Wrench & Pipe Wrench-
+Adjustable Wrench & Pipe Wrench

 An adjustable wrench is a handy tool for a lot of things around the house, but for plumbing parts with hex shaped nuts, this tool is invaluable.
 For compression fittings and supply lines, you will need a solid adjustable wrench.
 Look for a 6 and 10 inch size and make sure the adjustable jaw holds well when under torque.
 Pipe wrenches are also an essential tool for working with threaded pipes, fittings, and nuts.
 These wrenches are large and heavy and you typically need one for gripping and one for turning.
 Consider purchasing a 10 and 14 inch.

-Hacksaw & Propane Torch-
+Hacksaw & Propane Torch

 Both of these tools are essential for cutting and attaching pipe and fittings.
 The useful handsaw is used to cut through metal and plastic pipe, hardware, bolts, screws, and other plumbing fixtures.
 Look for a tense blade for cutting denser materials and keep some extra blades on hand.
 A good propane torch is also handy.
 These are used to solder copper pipe and fittings.
-Look for a self-lighting torch head so you don’t have to bother with matches to light it every time.
+Look for a self-lighting torch head so you don’t have to bother with matches every time.